 A pre-filing diversion is a legal process that offers individuals facing criminal charges an opportunity to resolve their cases without a formal court conviction.
-This approach is typically available for minor offenses, allowing individuals to avoid a criminal record by completing certain requirements.
+This approach is typically available for minor offences, allowing individuals to avoid a criminal record by completing specific requirements.

 While it’s not an option for every case, a pre-filing diversion can be a helpful alternative for many.
 In this guide, we’ll explore what a pre-filing diversion is and everything you need to know about it.